jonescompneurolab/hnn-core/doc/contributing.md

       instructions for how you handle a "merge conflict" where you need to go into individual files and edit the indicated lines to resolve the conflict.
-The terminology is a bit weird: these are called "merge conflicts", but they can arise when you are either "merging" two branches OR "rebasing" two branches (as we are).
+The terminology is a bit weird: these are called "merge conflicts", but they can arise when you are either "merging" two branches (which are are not doing) OR "rebasing" two branches (which we are doing).
     - For how to use rebase to make changes to `cool-feature-2`'s commits (including "dropping" commits, "squashing" two commits into one, etc.), see
       <https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History>.
 It is often helpful